What Are First Party Cookies? (Everything You Need to Know)

 Examples of First Party Cookies

-To give you a better idea of how first party cookies can benefit your site, let’s look at some examples of the common first party cookies.
+To give you a better idea of how first party cookies can benefit your site, let’s look at some examples of the standard first party cookies.

 Log In Information

-When you first open a service website, a login option is typically the first thing you see.
-You enter your email address or username and password to access the site fully.
+When opening a service website, a login option is typically the first thing you see.
+You enter your email address, username, and password to access the site fully.
 If it is your first visit to the site, you may be prompted to register.

 Often, sites will use a cookie to store your login information so that you do not have to log in every time you visit.